Award funds offered in your award letter are tentative. Certain funds require additional processing

 financial aid.
 The complete SAP policy can be found on the financial aid page

-who went through the SAP Appeal process and got approved for an academic
+who went through the SAP Appeal process and was approved for an academic

 RETURN OF TITLE IV FUNDS AND OVERPAYMENT